Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 ### 2.10	Unit 12: Bayesian Data Analysis
 #### 2.10.1	Baye's Probability Activity
-Calculate the following basic probabilities using the From the COVID-19 India dataset.
+Calculate the following basic probabilities using the COVID-19 India dataset.

 (a) The probability that a randomly selected report comes from Kerala: P(Kerala)
 #### R code to answer the question